learn-co-curriculum/traversing-nested-objects/README.md

 ## Introduction

 When we're looking for occurrences of a word or concept in a book, we often turn to the index.
-The index tells us where we can find more information on that concept — instead of, like a dictionary that gives us a definition, it gives us a _list_ that we can use to look up information.
-Additionally, it might include information that is related to the heading that we looked up in a _sublist_.
-We map the connections between these lists in our heads, and it doesn't cause any issues to think of one list containing other lists.
-(The index itself is, after all, a kind of list.)
+The index tells us where we can find more information on that concept by giving us a list (or page numbers) that we can use to look up more information in the book.
+Additionally, it might include information that is related to the heading that we looked up in a _sublist_ (e.g. Animals > Vertebrate; Animals > Invertebrate).
+We link the connections between these lists in our heads, and it doesn't cause any issues to think of one list containing other lists.
+The index itself is, after all, a kind of list.

 ## Explain What a Nested Object Looks Like